 While the size and bumper height are the greatest indicators of where the greatest area of injuries will take place in a child pedestrian accident, other factors influence the severity of injuries, including the following:

 - The speed the vehicle is traveling at the time of impact.
 Speed increases the severity of any accident.
-Being struck by a car at a higher rate of speed not only results in a harder impact, but can also result in secondary injuries as the force of the impact causes the pedestrian to slide up onto the hood or be tossed a distance through the air.
+Being struck at a higher rate of speed not only results in a harder impact, but can also result in secondary injuries as the force of the impact causes the pedestrian to slide up onto the hood or be tossed a distance through the air.
 An example of this was a Halloween accident in Philadelphia in which a driver, suspected of driving too fast for the conditions of the road, crashed into a mother and her three-year-old daughter as they were crossing the street while trick-or-treating.
-Neighbors stated that they witnessed the car strike the woman and child, causing both of them to be thrown onto the hood before falling off a short time later.
+Neighbors stated that they witnessed the vehicle strike the woman and child, causing both of them to be thrown onto the hood before falling off a short time later.
 Both the mother and the child sustained critical injuries in the crash.

 - The angle of the impact.
-Being hit at an angle by a car will result in a different projection of the body than a direct frontal hit.
-Many head injuries in taller children and adults in direct impact collisions result from the car making initial impact with the legs and then a secondary impact with the person’s head and neck and the hood.
-However, if hit at an angle, the impact is more likely to project the person’s body away from the hood.
+Being hit at an angle by a motor vehicle will result in a different projection of the body than a direct frontal hit.
+Many head injuries in taller children and adults in direct impact collisions result from the car making initial impact with the legs and then a secondary impact with the person's head and neck and the hood.
+However, if hit at an angle, the impact is more likely to project the person's body away from the hood.

 Increased Risks for Child Pedestrians